BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Implementation Evaluation

-In the ECC libraries used~\cite{witnet-ecc-solidity} \cite{McCorrySH17}, by default, all operations are performed with points in Jacobi coordinates and then explicitly transformed to affine coordinates.
+In the ECC libraries employed~\cite{witnet-ecc-solidity} \cite{McCorrySH17}, by default, all operations are performed with points in Jacobi coordinates and then explicitly transformed to affine coordinates.
 However, such a transformation involves one modular inversion and four modular multiplications over 256-bit long integers, which is costly.
-Therefore, we strived to maximize the usage of internal functions from the Witnet library~\cite{witnet-ecc-solidity}, which do not perform affine transformation after operation execution but keep the result in Jacobi coordinates.
+Therefore, we maximized the utilization of internal functions from the Witnet library~\cite{witnet-ecc-solidity}, which do not perform affine transformation after operation execution but keep the result in Jacobi coordinates.
 This is possible only until the moment when two points are compared since a comparison of points in Jacobi coordinates can be made only after the points are transformed to affine coordinates.
-Hence, a few calls of the affine transformation are inevitable -- e.g., in the case of ZKP verification during the vote submission (see the right side in \autoref{fig:ECCZKPMultiCandidate}), there is one affine transformation required in the first condition and two affine transformations in the second condition.

-This optimization is depicted in \autoref{fig:mpc-comparison} and \autoref{fig:submit-vote} (series \textit{``ECC-Jacobi...''}).
-In the case of MPC keys' computation (see \autoref{fig:mpc-comparison}), this optimization brought improvement of costs by $\sim23\%$ in contrast to the version with affine coordinates and caching enabled.
+Hence, a few calls of the affine transformation are inevitable -- e.g., in the case of ZKP verification during the vote submission (see the $SC$ side in \autoref{fig:ECCZKPMultiCandidate} of \autoref{sec:appendixecc}), there is one affine transformation required in the first check and two affine transformations in the second check.
+This optimization is depicted in \autoref{fig:mpc-comparison} (series \textit{``ECC-Jacobi (caching)''}) and \autoref{fig:submit-vote} (series \textit{``ECC-Jacobi''}).
+In the case of computation of MPC keys, this optimization brought improvement of costs by $23\%$ in contrast to the version with affine coordinates and caching enabled.
 Due to this optimization, up to $111$ participants can be processed in a single transaction not exceeding the block gas limit.
-In the case of vote submission (see \autoref{fig:submit-vote}), this optimization has brought improvement of costs by $\sim33\%$ in contrast to the version with affine coordinates.
+In the case of vote submission, this optimization brought improvement of costs by $33\%$ in contrast to the version with affine coordinates.